jed/dynamo/README.md

 Testing
 -------

-Continuous integration testing is handled by the excellent [Travis CI][travis].
+Continuous integration testing is handled through [@visionmedia][tj]'s [mocha][mocha]/[should.js][should] the excellent [Travis CI][travis].
 Whenever a new commit lands in this repo, GitHub tells a custom [Heroku][heroku] app to serve my AWS credentials to Travis once when asked.
 This way, every commit is tested against a live DynamoDB instance without me having to publish my credentials on GitHub (if there's a better way to do this, I'd love to hear it).

 If you'd like to test against your own credentials, put them in a file called `./credentials.json`, in dynamo's root directory: